the-turing-way/the-turing-way/chapters/reproducible_environments.md

 conda env create -f environment.yml
 ```

 This allows researchers to easily reproduce one another's computational environments.
 Note that the list of packages is not just those explicitly installed.
-It can include OS-specific dependency packages so environment files may require some editing to be portable.
+It can include OS-specific dependency packages so environment files may require some editing to be portable to different operating systems.

 Environments can also be cloned.
-This may be desirable, for example, if a researcher begins a new project and want to make a new environment to work on it in, but the new project's environment (at least initially) requires the same packages as another project's environment.
+This may be desirable, for example, if a researcher begins a new project and wants to make a new environment to work on it in, but the new project's environment (at least initially) requires the same packages as a previous project's environment.

 For example to clone the Project_One environment, and give this new environment the name Project_Two:
 ```